-You can't pretend there's only one way to do it!
-No business goes as planned, so make 10 radically different plans.
+You can’t pretend there’s only one way to do it.
+Your first idea is just one of many options.
+No business goes as planned, so make ten radically different plans.

-Realizing the initial choices you made are just one of many brings all kinds of weathered wisdom and insight into your business.
+Realizing the initial choice you made was just one of many brings all kinds of weathered wisdom and insight into your business.

 - Now you’re living in New York City, obsessed with success.
 Go!

 - Now you’re a free spirit, backpacking around Thailand.
 Go!